 Once you have determined your budget, you must get a preapproval letter from a lender.
 This lets sellers know that you can access the funds needed for the purchase.
 But be careful with the approval amount.
 The amount approved is the maximum amount the lender is willing to lend, not the amount you should spend.
 More often than not, the amount you should spend is lower than the approved amount.

 Identify your wants and needs in a home.
 Your needs may include the number of bedrooms and bathrooms, a certain location, and a yard.
 Wants may include a certain kitchen décor, a specific neighborhood, and desired square feet.
 List your wants and your needs and prioritize both lists.
 This will help you filter homes and reduce your search time.

 To get started, you can use online tools like Zillow and Redfin to search for homes based on location, price range, and other criteria.
 You can also set up alerts to be notified when new homes are listed that meet your search criteria.
 You can also drive through neighborhoods that interest you and get an overall feel for the area to which you are moving.

 Be patient when house hunting.
-Finding a home that meets you needs at a price you can afford typically takes time.
+Finding a home that meets your needs at a price you can afford typically takes time.
 Rushing to make a purchase can either leave you with a home you don’t like or a debt burden that is too large.
 Of course, it is possible that you don’t find the perfect home and must compromise on some wants.

 Step 4: Make an offer.

 Once you have found a home that you would like to purchase, you must make an offer to the seller.
 If you have a real estate agent, they will help you determine a good offer amount and submit the offer for you.
 The seller may accept the offer, reject the offer, or provide a counteroffer.
-If both parties are able to come to an agreement, the home becomes under contract.
+If both parties can come to an agreement, the home becomes under contract.